neural-data-science/NESC_3505_textbook/7-eeg/mne_python.md

 `raw` is thus an instance of the `mne.io.Raw` class (again pay attention to the fact that the *class* uses upper-case naming but the *instance* uses lower-case, which is a Python standard).

 While this may sound a bit arcane at first, it's important to understand because classes are special, and understanding the properties of classes helps you understand how to work with data in MNE.
 Classes specify **attributes** that an instance of that class can have.
 Attributes are "states" of the instance — which in the case of an MNE data class are usually properties of that data.
 So one critical attribute of the `mne.io.Raw` class is `_data`, which contains the actual data values (e.g., microvolt values at each time point, for each electrode, in an EEG data set).
-But others include `info`, which includes meta-data about the data set, such as the number of electrodes, labels of the electrodes, and the sampling rate (how many times per second EEG data was recorded).
+But others include `info`, which includes meta-data about the data set, such as the number of electrodes, labels of the electrodes, their positions on the scalp, and the sampling rate (how many times per second EEG data was recorded).

 The attributes of a class instance are accessed via dot-notation, so to see the data for the raw file we imported in the example above, we'd run:

     raw._data